Institute for Architecture and Urban Studies

 The Institute for Architecture & Urban Studies is a non-profit architecture studio and think tank located in Manhattan, New York, United States.
+The original Institute existed from 1967 to 1984, where it was a hub for experimental architectural discourse and practice.
+It re-opened in 2003 as a non-profit offering individualized summer architecture studios.

 IAUS (1967–1984)

 The Institute of Architecture and Urban Studies was founded in 1967 as a non-profit independent agency concerned with research, education, and development in architecture and urbanism.
 It began as a core group of young architects seeking alternatives to traditional forms of education and practice.

 The IAUS developed its curriculum in collaboration with a group of liberal arts colleges and universities and began its undergraduate education program in 1973.
 The program was open to students from a consortium of liberal arts colleges and provided an architectural component as a supplement to traditional liberal arts studies.
-Five schools (Oberlin, Wesleyan, Hampshire, Smith, Sarah Lawrence) and twelve students participated in the institute's first academic year (1974–75), rising to sixteen colleges and 35 students in 1978.
+Twelve students from five colleges (Oberlin, Wesleyan, Hampshire, Smith, Sarah Lawrence) participated in the institute's first academic year (1974–75), increasing to 35 students from sixteen colleges by 1978.

 The program was organized around a rigorous sequence in the history and theory of architecture and an intensive design tutorial taught by the institute's fellows.
-Like Princeton University, Columbia University, and Yale University, where architecture is taught at the undergraduate level as a concentration, the IAUS is not accredited.
+The IAUS was not accredited by the National Architectural Accrediting Board nor another accrediting board and thus could not grant degrees.

-In 1977 began the design/study options to give students enrolled in a six-year professional degree program the opportunity to participate in the academic program.
-Since the IAUS was not a degree-granting institution, credit for the program was provided by the student's own institution.
+In 1977, design/study options gave students enrolled in a six-year professional degree program the opportunity to participate in the academic program.
+Credit for the program was provided by the student's own institution.

-Peter Eisenman was appointed as the institute's first executive director followed by Anthony Vidler (1982), Mario Gandelsonas (1983) and Stephen Peterson (1984).
-In 1985 the Institute ceased to exist.
+Peter Eisenman was appointed as IAUS's first executive director followed by Anthony Vidler (1982), Mario Gandelsonas (1983), and Stephen Peterson (1984).
+In 1985, IAUS ceased to exist.

 The current institute (2003–present)

-The Institute for Architecture and Urban Studies re-opened after being closed for nearly 20 years in 2003 due in a large part in the 9/11 renewal awareness in the critical impact of built form—how it is experienced, mediated, remembered and imaged—on our daily lives.
-The new institute purports that this new awakening in the power and role of architecture exposed a need for an independent, multidisciplinary think-tank, or pedagogical “free speech zone”, in which to question, provoke, debate, experiment, explore and rethink the future of the metropolis at all scales.
+The Institute for Architecture and Urban Studies re-opened in 2003 due in a large part in the 9/11 renewal awareness in the critical impact of built form—how it is experienced, mediated, remembered and imaged—on our daily lives.
+The new Institute purports that this new awakening in the power and role of architecture exposed a need for an independent, multidisciplinary think-tank, or pedagogical “free speech zone”, in which to question, provoke, debate, experiment, explore and rethink the future of the metropolis at all scales.